 The CWS and, in particular, its task forces shall base their working methods on the intensive use of electronic means set up by the Secretariat.
 This ensures the flexibility required to allow a maximum number of interested members and observers worldwide to take part in the discussions and consider issues within a short period of time.

 The authority for approving the creation of new WIPO Standards or for the revision of existing WIPO Standards shall belong to the CWS.
 The CWS may, however, establish a mechanism for reaching an agreement by electronic means, which may be delegated to its task forces as required.
+The CWS may also consider exceptionally to provide the authority to a designated task force to make use of the “fast track” procedure for the approval of the revisions of specific WIPO Standards, which require continuous revisions and updates.
+The “fast track” procedure is defined as follows:

+any proposal to revise the relevant WIPO Standard shall be presented directly or through the Secretariat to the designated Task Force for consideration and approval;

+the designated Task Force is temporarily authorized to approve revisions of the relevant WIPO Standard;

+if there is no consensus reached on the revisions by the designated Task Force, then it shall be presented to the CWS for its consideration; and

+the designated Task Force Leader will inform the CWS of any revision of the relevant WIPO Standard approved by the Task Force at the next session of the CWS.

 A Chair’s summary shall be distributed to participants at the end of each session of the CWS.
 It will only refer to the decisions made by the CWS and the status of tasks.
 A detailed report of the session of the CWS shall be posted on the WIPO website for comments after closing the session.
 The adoption of the detailed report may take place through electronic means.
 If it should not be possible to reach an agreement on the detailed report via the electronic means, then the adoption of the said report shall be included in the agenda of the next session of the CWS.

 The detailed report of a CWS session will reflect only the conclusions of the CWS (decisions, recommendations, opinions, etc.) and will not, in particular, reflect statements attributed to any participant, except where a reservation in relation to any specific conclusion of the CWS is expressed or repeated after the conclusion is reached.